decentralized-identity/sidetree/lib/bitcoin/README.md

-Bitcoin Service
+Sidetree Bitcoin Service
 ===

-*Last Updated: May 10, 2019*
+*Last Updated: May 23, 2019*

-A [full bitcoin node](https://github.com/Bcoin-org/Bcoin#bcoin) is required by the the bitcoin sidetree implementation I.O.N.
-A [start script](./start.sh) in this repo will guide and install bitcore on an Ubuntu/Debian machine.
+A [full bitcoin node](https://github.com/Bcoin-org/Bcoin#bcoin) is required by the the Sidetree Bitcoin microservice implementation.
+You can run the [start script](./start.sh) in this repo, which will guide and install `bcoin` on an Ubuntu/Debian machine.
 The rest of this document details the steps taken by this script.

 Prerequisite Software
 ---
 ### Node
-Bitcore is a Node.js based project.
+`bcoin` is a Node.js based project.
 [Download](https://nodejs.org/en/download/) or [install](https://nodejs.org/en/download/package-manager/) for your system.

-> Node-Gyp is used by bitcore for C++ compilation.
+> Node-Gyp is used by bcoin for C++ compilation.
 It requires Python 2.7 and the appropriate `make` and c++ compiler.
 ### Python 2.7 for Windows
 [Python 2.7 Downloads](https://www.python.org/download/releases/2.7/)
 ### Python 2.7 for Linux